AloisSeckar/InfiniTimeline/README.md

 The component keeps loading more entries from the source as user scrolls down with a mouse until the data source is depleated (or the browser tab crashes).

+It is possible to select, whether the entry `title` is just a plain text or if the values hold inside `title` represent JS date.
+This `titleFormat` option defaults to `'text'`.
+If `'date'` is requested, the output can be adjusted via `titleDateFormat` string.
+The formatting is made using [`useDateFormat`](https://vueuse.org/shared/useDateFormat/) function from VueUse.
+The format defaults to `YYYY-MM-DD`.

 ### Providing data
 Data elements are represented by a following object:
 ```js